kampersanda/elinor/README.md

-# Emir: Evaluation Measures in Information Retrieval
+# Information Retrieval Evaluation Library

-Emir is a Rust library for evaluating information retrieval systems, which is inspired by [ranx](https://github.com/AmenRa/ranx).
+ireval is a Rust library for evaluating information retrieval systems, which is inspired by [ranx](https://github.com/AmenRa/ranx).

 ## Documentation